-The 2022 Math Attack Summer Camp for Girls was an 8-day overnight camp that was held at the University of Calgary and the Banff International Research Station (BIRS) from Sunday, July 10th - Sunday, July 17th.
-The camp brought 21 grades 6 - 10 students who identify as girls together to engage in fun mathematical activities and build connections.
-Students stayed in the university residence for the first five nights of the camp and stayed at the Banff Centre for the last two nights.
+The 2022 and 2023 Math Attack Summer Camp for Girls were 8-day overnight camps that were held at the University of Calgary and the Banff International Research Station (BIRS).
+Both camps brought 21 grades 6 - 10 students who identify as girls together to engage in fun mathematical activities and build connections.
+Students stayed in the university residence for the first five nights of the camps and stayed at the Banff Centre for the last two nights.

 There was no registration fee for the camp and all meals and accommodations were provided.